Mause/table_select_web/README.md

 ==================

 For my year twelve school ball.
-Is unlikely to be used, but it is a good learning excersize.
+Is unlikely to be used, but it is a good learning exercise.